sassoftware/viya4-iac-k8s/README.md

 ## Release Notes

-- The current implementation of the default storage class, along with its usage of an NFS server as its backing store, might cause problems with the SAS Viya software and its information catalogue component.
-This known problem is being addressed with [this issue](https://github.com/sassoftware/viya4-iac-k8s/issues/6).
-As soon as this problem is resolved, this banner will be removed and documentation will be updated to direct you in activating the required storage class.
+- A problem with the implementation of the default storage class and its usage of an NFS server as its backing store has been addressed with [this issue](https://github.com/sassoftware/viya4-iac-k8s/issues/6).

 ## Overview